ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 During this setup phase, the Verifier populates its Appraisal Session with a consistent view of all its inputs to the Appraisal Procedure.
 Inputs are various conceptual messages collected from Reference Value Providers, Endorsers, Verifier Owners, and Attesters.
-Conceptual messages may include Attestation Evidence, CoMID tags ({{sec-comid}}), CoSWID tags {{-coswid}}, CoBOM tags ({{sec-cobom}}), and static cryptographic validation key material (including raw public keys, root certificates, intermediate CA certificate chains, and Concise Trust Anchor Stores (CoTS) {{-ta-store}}.
+Conceptual messages may include Attestation Evidence, CoMID tags ({{sec-comid}}), CoSWID tags {{-coswid}}, CoBOM tags ({{sec-cobom}}), Policy, and cryptographic validation key material (including raw public keys, root certificates, intermediate CA certificate chains, certificate revocation data (see {{-ocsp}} or {{Section 4.2.1.13 of -pkix-cert}}), and Concise Trust Anchor Stores (CoTS) {{-ta-store}}.
+The clock time used for validity judgments and policy evaluation is an input.

 It is left to Verifier Policy to determine if input sources must use supply chain transparency constructs (see {{-scitt-arch}}) to track input provenance.

-The time at which the Verifier evaluates certificate- and tag-validity is an input.
-Once the Appraisal Session inputs are collected, no more may be added to the Appraisal Session apart from one exception.
-Certificate revocation status results may be collected during Phase 1, since there is no collective simultaneity of all responses.

 It is left to Verifier Policy to determine if or how to log the inputs used for a given Appraisal Session for optional use in Attestation Results.

-Note: Verifiers may rely on conveyance protocol–specific context to identify an Evidence source, which is the Evidence input oracle for appraisal.
+Note: Verifier Policy may be subject to external requirements by organizational or regulatory policy.

 ## Input Validation and Transformation (Phase 1) {#sec-phase1}

 In Phase 1 the Verifier constructs an Appraisal Context that will serve as the set of valid sources of information for the Appraisal Procedure.
 The primary goal of this phase is to ensure that all necessary information is valid and available for subsequent processing.

-No inputs other than dynamically-fetched information about certificate revocation status (see {{RFC6960}}, and {{Section 4.2.1.13 of -pkix-cert}}) may be collected in Phase 1.

 ### Input Validation {#sec-phase1-valid}